 Expediters directed the vast project using two-way radios, and foremen barked orders to the teams of workers from a loudspeaker truck.
 Inspectors from the Veterans Administration kept watch on the quality of construction.

 Lakewood Park homes came in 52 slightly different combinations of trim and siding.
+The houses were designed by Paul J. Duncan, the former assistant chief architect in the Federal Housing Administration's Los Angeles office.
 The builders kept identical designs separated, mindful of the stories told of Levittown residents mistakenly wandering into the wrong house.
 In Levittown, all the houses were nearly the same.

 By the start of 1951, almost 8,000 homes had been completed.
 In one amazing week, work had started on 567 homes.
 By the end of 1952, 14,000 homes had been built and sold with another 3,500 planned for 1953.
 (Lakewood Park was advertised almost daily in the Press Telegram and Los Angeles Times but nowhere else.)
 The pace of development was fantastic, but critics predicted that the speed of Lakewood’s construction would condemn the community to slum status.
 A community that had gone up that fast, they reasoned, must be shoddily constructed.